feedbacky-project/app/README.md

     IP of server must be provided and MySQL must be configured to accept non localhost connections.

     To adjust that, `bind-address` at `/etc/mysql/mysql.conf.d/mysqld.cnf` must be set to `0.0.0.0` and MySQL user with `%` login access should be made.
-    Remember to reload service after with `systemctl reload mysql`.
+    Remember to reload service after with `systemctl restart mysql`.

 3. Visit https://www.grc.com/passwords.htm site and copy one of safely generated tokens, if page is offline search for JWT secret generator or any safe random long text generator online.